Himal Southasian, a digital magazine

-The editors of Himal welcome query notes from prospective writers in all areas of the magazine’s specialisation.
+The editors of Himal welcome queries from prospective writers in all areas of the magazine’s specialisation.
 Pitches should be no more than one page in length (between 300 to 600 words), and should introduce the proposed article and, briefly, the writer’s background.

 Himal Southasian is not a news magazine.
-Rather, we specialise in in-depth articles, including analysis, reportage, opinions, interviews, photo features, book reviews, fiction, as well as more personalised and/or unusual reflections.
+Rather, we specialise in in-depth articles, including analysis, reportage, opinions, interviews, photo features, book reviews, fiction, as well as more personalised or unusual reflections.
 Our topics are as varied as is the Southasian region itself: economics, politics and social issues, explorations of culture, history, and contemporary life.

 We publish only original articles, and request that writers do not submit previously published work, or work that contains large sections extracted from previously published work.
 Furthermore, we ask writers to inform us at the outset if the piece has been sent for consideration simultaneously elsewhere.

 Himal is interested in hearing from new writers.
 We do not have staff writers, and rely on independent thinkers and contributors from all over Southasia and the world, not limited to the major cities.

 We ask that potential correspondents familiarise themselves with Himal and its variety of articles before sending query notes.
 When formulating potential submissions, please bear in mind the following: